deaniliev/haproxy-h3/README.md

 ```
 After the proccess is complete, you can find haproxy rpm package in `~/rpmbuild/RPMS` folder.

-**Remember!** If you plan to install this package to another system, you will need to have `openssl-quic-libs` package installed!
+**Remember!** If you plan to install this package on another system, you will need to have `openssl-quic-libs` package installed!

 ## Post install settings